jmhuie/SlicerBiomech/README.md

 # Workflow Example
-Below are general instructions on how to use Segment Geometry, including a step-by-step guide for general use cases and a demo video.
-Segment Geometry provides an example dataset in the Sample Data module that consists of a salamander
+Below are general instructions on how to use SegmentGeometry, including a step-by-step guide for general use cases and a demo video.
+SegmentGeometry provides an example dataset in the Sample Data module that consists of a salamander
 CT scan from <a href="https://www.morphosource.org/media/000049486" target ="_blank">MorphoSource</a> and a segmentation file that contains an isolated humerus and solid humerus segment for measuring compactness.
 New users are encouraged to follow along with guide and demo video using the sample data set or their own.